-Forms for filing for Divorce, Requesting and Modifying Child Support and Visitation, and Modifying Child Custody can be found at the Self-Help Center at Southern Illinois University and at Illinois Legal Aid Online.
+Forms for filing for Divorce, Requesting and Modifying Parental Responsibilities and Parenting Time can be found at Illinois Legal Aid Online.

-DuPage County residents who wish to represent themselves may want to take advantage of Night Court, a program designed to assist people who are enforcing judgments from their divorce or modifying child support.
+DuPage County residents who wish to represent themselves may want to take advantage of Night Court, a program designed to assist people who are enforcing judgments from their divorce or modifying parental responsibilities.
 There are special Forms available from the Clerk of Court for this purpose.

 Small Claims Court